BE THAT LAWYER

 Audio production by Turnkey Podcast Productions.
 You're the expert.
 Your podcast will prove it.

-In this episode, Steve, Nicola, and Shereen discuss:
+In this episode, Steve Fretzin and Ed Levy discuss:

-• The importance of business acumen in legal practice
+• The role of networking and peer communities in growing a legal practice

 Key Takeaways: